itai421/logic-validator/README.md

     }
 ```
-the `validate` function is where the validation logic is placed.
+The `validate` function is where the validation logic is placed.

-## more information
+## More Information
 For more information and for the full code of the examples used in this file, take a look at the `examples/` dir.